 JUNIOR BLUES SPRING PROGRAMMING

-Registration for Spring Junior Blues programs begins on April 5th at 8 a.m.
+Registration for Spring Junior Blues programs begins on March 28th at 8 a.m.
 Ensure that you save this date so that your little ones can get spaces in their preferred registered programs.
+Check out the Junior Blues Guides for program descriptions and session codes.

 Registration for Junior Blues is the same as Camp U of T registration, so see above for info.